Sydney Observatory: Disestablishment as a functioning observatory

 In 1997 the observatory was refurbished, this time instruments were returned to their original locations or showcased.
 'The "By the light of the Southern Stars" exhibition theme also included the Parramatta Observatory instruments and Indigenous Astronomy.
 In 1999 a major stonemasonry repair project on the observatory building commenced.
 This continued through to 2008.
 In 2002 the conservation plan was updated by Kerr, this time complimentary on the relocation and interpretation of the instruments.

-A number of key astronomical events have occurred in recent years, most notable are Halleys Comet (1986), The impact of Shoemaker Levy on Jupiter (1994), Mars at its closest encounter (2003), transits of Venus (2004, 2012), Comet McNaught (2007), planetary alignments and eclipses.
+A number of key astronomical events have occurred in recent years, most notable are Halley’s Comet (1986), the impact of Shoemaker Levy on Jupiter (1994), Mars at its closest encounter (2003), transits of Venus (2004, 2012), Comet McNaught (2007), planetary alignments and eclipses.
 Thousands of people came to the observatory to view these through telescopes and to see relevant exhibitions.
 Further the observatory provided information about these events to many more people either directly or through the media.

 In 2008, for the 150th anniversary, the Signal Station building was stabilised, one of the original two flagstaffs re-constructed and an archaeological investigation commenced around the base of the fort led by NSW Government Architects, building design and Heritage office and Casey and Lowe.
 Original fort footings were uncovered and the base of a room which was once a bombproof inside the fort wall foundations.

 In 2009 permission was granted for a temporary marquee to be erected for a restricted period of time in order to raise funds.
 Furthermore, the Astrographic dome and instruments have been returned by Macquarie University to the Museum store where they are awaiting conservation and a Heritage NSW approved structure on the observatory site.
 The most significant change to Sydney Observatory in 50 years, the new Eastern Dome was opened on 27 January 2015, by the Deputy Premier Troy Grant and Minister for Disability Services, John Ajaka.